 Contribution to Psychology

-Over the course of his long career, Skinner developed many theories and inventions.
-He influenced behaviorism through his research on reinforcement, and focused heavily on the exploration of negative and positive reinforcement and the effects they had on behavior.
-His theory of “Radical Behaviorism” states that internal perceptions are not based on a psychological level of consciousness, but rather on an individuals’ own physical body.
-He theorized that everybody experiences a lifetime of genetic and external histories that result in behaviors.
-The book Verbal Behavior is the sum of his work, and although not widely accepted at the time of its publication, has gained broad interest in recent years.
+Over the course of his long career, Skinner developed many theories and inventions, and he remains one of the best known and most controversial figures in psychology.
+His behaviorist theories remain hotly contested and have influenced fields ranging from education to dog training.
+Skinner influenced behaviorism through his research on reinforcement; he focused heavily on the exploration of negative and positive reinforcement and the effects they had on behavior.
+He believed that his behaviorist theories could save humanity from itself and argued in favor of positive reinforcement to shape political and social behavior.
+His theory of radical behaviorism argues that internal perceptions are not based on a psychological level of consciousness, but rather on an individual's own physical body.

 Books by B.F.
 Skinner

 - The Behavior of Organisms: An Experimental Analysis (1938)